 As explained by the SBPAC in the documents accompanying the discarded public hearing in May, the Progressive Industry for the Future model city of Chana is an extension of the “Triangle of Security, Prosperity, and Sustainability” model city project first proposed to the Cabinet by the Office of National Social and Economic Development Board in 2016.

-The project, as reported in the Cabinet resolution database, was aimed to “develop some areas in Southern provinces to become “special economic areas” with prime investments from private sector.
-This was ultimately aimed to “create jobs, raise income, and lift up the quality of life of the local residents in the areas and nearby”.
+The project, as reported in the Cabinet resolution database, was first at “developing some areas in Southern provinces to become “special economic areas” with prime investments from private sector.
+This was ultimately aimed at “creating jobs, raising income, and lifting up the quality of life of the local residents in the areas and nearby”.

 The project was set to run from 2017 to 2020.
-It picked Pattani’s Nong Jik district, Narathiwas’ Su-ngai Kolok district, and Yala’s Betong district for the pilot projects.
+It picked Pattani’s Nong Jik district, Narathiwat’s Su-ngai Kolok district, and Yala’s Betong district for the pilot projects.

 In mid last year, however, the SBPAC proposed the Cabinet to “agree in principle” the extension of the project to Songkhla’s Chana district with the idea to develop it into the “Progressive Industry for the Future” model city, being the fourth model city under the project.

 And on January 21 this year, the Cabinet resolved to acknowledge the resolution by the Southern Border Provinces Development Strategic Committee issued on October 31 last year, which had endorsed the designation of Chana district as the “Special Development Zone”, paving the way for the development of the model city.

 The lawful announcement then followed.
 It was issued by the SBPAC on December 9, which enforced the announcement through the authority under the Southern Border Provinces Administration Act B.E.2553, Article 10.
 The announcement was signed by the SBPAC Secretary General Rear Admiral Somkiat Pholprayoon.